Springer (vehicle)

 The Mittlerer Ladungsträger Springer (Sd.Kfz.
 304) was a demolition vehicle of the German Wehrmacht in World War II.

 Description

 Based on the NSU Sd.Kfz.
-2 Kettenkrad light tracked vehicle, NSU Werke at Neckarsulm developed and built around 50 Springer demolition vehicles in the final year of World War II.
+2 Kettenkrad light tracked vehicle, NSU Werke at Neckarsulm developed and built around 50 Springer demolition vehicles from October 1944 to April 1945.

 To make the vehicle capable of carrying a bigger payload without the motorcycle-style front fork of the original, two pairs of overlapping and interleaved road wheels were added to the aft end of the running gear on each side; giving three outer and three inner running wheels.
 It was powered by the same Opel Olympia engine of the Kettenkrad.